minetest-whynot/whynot-game/mods/player/hudbars/API.md

 * `max`: Current maximum value of HUD bar.
 * `hidden`: Boolean denoting whether the HUD bar is hidden.
 * `barlength`: The length of the HUD bar in pixels.
 This field is meaningless if the HUD bar is currently hidden.
 * `text`: The text shown on the HUD bar.
-This fiels is meaningless if the HUD bar is currently hidden.
+This field is meaningless if the HUD bar is currently hidden.

 If the player does not exist, returns `nil` instead.